Instructions to Authors

 The submission’s format

 The main body of the article itself should be uploaded to Digital Commons as a Microsoft Word file, single-spaced, and with 12 point Georgia font throughout except for figure legends, which should be in 10 point Georgia font.
 Mathematical equations should not use Georgia fonts, but Calibri or a similar font and preferably developed with the equation function in the Insert bar.
 Paragraphs should be indented on the first line at 0.5 inches with no open lines between them.
 The article should begin with the title, centered, in bold typeface, and in uppercase letters.
 Follow that with the authors and their affiliations, centered, with conventional capitalization, and in regular (not bold) font.
 The submission must be justified (flush right and left), with 1-inch margins, and without page numbers.
 Scientific papers should be organized per the following sections: (1) Abstract followed by keywords (2) Introduction (3) Materials & Methods (4) Results (5) Discussion and (6) References.
+If human subjects were involved in the work, state that the project was approved by an institutional review board in the Materials & Methods section.
 Acknowledgements may be placed before the references or can be entered into Digital Commons’ cover page footnote field.
 In the latter case they will appear on a second cover page.
 Section headings should be in bold, uppercase typeface and centered.

 Other types of submissions, e.g., letters to the editor, research notes, historical essays, may be organized per the author’s preference.